ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 ##### Layer Card - `layerCard`

 An object that will determine if a layer card should be rendered for this layer and what other interface elements should be rendered within the card.
 This is currently the main way to interact with a layer within the application.
-The layercard can show: a toggle for the layer, a selection of buttons or controls for the layer, legends and attribution text.
+The layer card can show a toggle for the layer, a selection of buttons or controls for the layer, legends and attribution text.
 This currently supports the following properties:

 - `toggleable`: A boolean that determines if a toggle switch to enable/disable the layer should be rendered.
 - `controls`: An optional array of strings that configure which buttons to render in the layer card for interaction with the layer.